Suprio-Das/Espresso-Emporium-Client/README.md

 # Espresso Emporium

 This is the Client side of the **Espresso Emporium**.
-This project shows the implementation of both Front-end and Backend integration with user authentication using Firebase.
+This project shows the implementation of both Front-end and Backend integration with ~~user authentication using Firebase~~.
+Firebase Authentication will be added on next update.
 <br><br>

 **Languages**